dan-reznik/Ramanujan-Sato/README.md

 The incredible thing about this formula is its exponential speed of convergence.
 In turn this places strong requirements on the precision with which large numbers are represented.
-Tabulating the three large components involved, look at these three terms, for k=1 to 5:
+Below we show the growth of the three large terms in the series, for k=1 to 5:

 | k |       (4k)\! |   (k\!)^4 |     396^(4k) |
 | :-: | -----------: | --------: | -----------: |